jesperg-ai/ChatGPT/README.md

 # ChatGPT Sleep and Cold Bath Analyzer

-This repository contains a simple Python script for correlating your cold bath habit with sleep data from Oura and Garmin.
-The Garmin portion is currently a placeholder and will need to be completed with valid API calls and credentials.
+This repository contains a simple Python script for correlating your cold bath habit with sleep data from Oura.
+If you sync Garmin via Strava kommer dina kortare kallbadspass automatiskt dyka upp som träningspass i Oura.

 ## Setup
 1. Install the required Python package: